mikolasikma/todo/readme.md

     Mark a task as completed.
     View the list of tasks, both incomplete and completed.
     Delete a task from the list.
+    The tasks get saved into taskListFile.txt after quitting.
+On further startup of the program these tasks get loaded